-NBA free agency tracker (plus trades): The Rockets might have some tough decisions to make
+NBA free agency tracker (plus trades): Would Russell Westbrook for John Wall make sense?

 9. Danilo Gallinari (Oklahoma City Thunder), Unrestricted Free Agent

-The 32-year-old scoring-minded forward avoided the injury bug and played well for the Thunder, but he still has yet to advance out of the first round during his 12-year career.
+The 32-year-old scoring-minded forward avoided injuries and played well for the Thunder, but he still has yet to advance out of the first round during his 12-year career.

 10. DeMar DeRozan (Spurs), Player Option